Headwaters – from $245

 Wind River – from $895

-Any length up to 1.5 m.
-Inquire for pricing for longer lengths.
-These are extremely labor intensive to manufacture in longer lengths.
+Inquire for longer lengths.
+These are extremely labor intensive to build and difficulty rises exponentially with increased length.

 - 22 AWG Stranded High Conductivity Oxygen Free copper